Our Fight for Racial and Social Justice

 Diversity Lab Names Cooley an Inclusion Blueprint Champion

 Diversity Lab named Cooley a 2021 Inclusion Blueprint Champion, an award that recognizes law firm leadership and practice groups proactively tracking and incorporating inclusion practices that correlate to greater diversity.
-Of the 62 law firms that participated in the Inclusion Blueprint, Cooley is one of only 20 firms to be named as a champion.
+Of the 62 law firms that participated in the Inclusion Blueprint, Cooley is one of only 20 to be named as a champion.
 In addition to firm leadership, Cooley’s business litigation practice also met the criteria needed for the distinction.

 Cooley Recognized as Top Performer by Leadership Council on Legal Diversity

 The Leadership Council on Legal Diversity named Cooley a Top Performer.
-The award recognizes the top 20% of LCLD member organizations, including law firms and corporations, that have shown a strong commitment to building more diverse institutions and a more inclusive legal profession.
+The award recognizes the top 20% of LCLD member organizations, including law firms and corporations, which have shown a strong commitment to building more diverse institutions and a more inclusive legal profession.

 Cooley Named a Top Firm for Diverse Representation Among Its Partnership